$N$-detachable pairs in 3-connected matroids II: life in $X$: The non-triad case

 We now turn to the case where \cref{temple}\ref{templequadcase} holds.
 In the analysis of this case, a $3$-separator similar to a \tvamoslike\ arises.
-Although the appearance of this $3$-separator does not prevent us from guaranteeing the existence an $N$-detachable pair, unlike when we encounter a \tvamoslike, it does require special attention.
-We define it as follows; see \cref{vamosfig} for an illustration.
-Let $M$ be a matroid with a $6$-element, rank-$4$, corank-$4$, exactly $3$-separating set $P=\{p_1,p_2,q_1,q_2,s_1,s_2\}$ such that \begin{enumerate}[label=\rm(\alph*)] \item $\{p_1,p_2,s_1,s_2\}$, $\{q_1,q_2,s_1,s_2\}$, and $\{p_1,p_2,q_1,q_2\}$ are the circuits of $M$ contained in $P$; and \item $\{p_1,p_2,s_1,s_2\}$, $\{q_1,q_2,s_1,s_2\}$, $\{p_1,p_2,q_1,q_2,s_1\}$ and $\{p_1,p_2,q_1,q_2,s_2\}$ are the cocircuits of $M$ contained in $P$. \end{enumerate} Then we say $P$ is a \emph{\vamoslike} of $M$.
+Although the appearance of this $3$-separator does not prevent us from guaranteeing the existence of an $N$-detachable pair, unlike when we encounter a \tvamoslike, it does require special attention.